 Apple Slices & Plant-Based Cheese

 Sliced apples are always a favorite…and plant-based cheeses are getting better and better!
-The new Daiya mozzarella is popular with one of my kiddos…the other doesn’t like that it isn’t string cheese:).
-We will keep trying them all as they hit the market!
+The new Daiya mozzarella cheese sticks and the new plant-based Babybel are popular with one of my kiddos.
+We will keep trying them all as they hit the market too.

 Roasted Chickpeas & Fruit Bars/Cookies

 Roasted chickpeas are one of the most nutritious snack choices, with plenty of fiber and protein to keep those kids satisfied.
 The come in various sweet and savory varieties (like honey, ranch, and falafel) to choose from.